Shuffle algebras for quivers and wheel conditions: The shuffle algebra and combinatorics of words

 such that $x_1 + \dots + x_{n-1} = x_1' + \dots + x_{n-1}'$, because moves preserve the sum of the exponents involved (see \eqref{eqn:quadratic 2}, \eqref{eqn:quadratic 4}).
 If we are still in Part I after the pre-move, this means that $x_1' \geq x_n$, so all the numbers $x_1',\dots,x_{n-1}'$ are still $\geq \min(d_1,\dots,d_n)$.
 Before the pre-move, only the number $x_1$ was greater than $x_n$, while after the pre-move, all the numbers $x_1',\dots,x_{n-1}'$ are greater than $x_n$.
 This is only possible if the numbers $x_1',\dots,x_{n-1}'$ are no greater than $x_1$, so they will still be $\leq \max(d_1,\dots,d_n)$. \\

 \emph{Part II: while $x_1 < x_n$}.
 In this case, the values of $x_1,\dots,x_{n}$ can become greater then the maximum (respectively lower than the minimum) of $d_1,\dots,d_n$ as we perform the two kinds of moves.
-However, by the induction hypothesis, at each move in the game they can only exceed the said maximum (respectively minimum) by the amount $\beta(n-1)$.
+However, by the induction hypothesis, at each step the values of $x_1,\dots,x_{n}$ can only become larger (respectively smaller) by $\beta(n-1)$ than the maximum (respectively minimum) of the analogous values at the previous step in the game.
 Let us perform a bounded number of moves, until we have:

 and so the values of all the exponents $x_1,\dots,x_n$ can only become greater than the maximum (respectively lower than the minimum) of $d_1,\dots,d_n$ by a fixed amount.
 Let's assume a summand \eqref{eqn:mon f} was obtained after a pre-move, which means that: